Libensemble/libensemble/docs/function_guides/function_guide_index.rst

 typically referred to as *user functions*.
 User functions need not be written only in
 Python: they can (and often do) depend on routines from other languages.
-The only restriction for user functions is that their inputs and outputs conform to the user function APIs.
+The only restriction for user functions is that their inputs and outputs conform to the :ref:`user function APIs<user_api>`.
 Therefore, the level of computation and complexity of any user function can vary dramatically based on the user's needs.

 These guides describe common development